coolcsn/CsnUser/README.md

 ------------
 1. Installation via composer is supported, simply run: `php composer.phar require coolcsn/csn-user:dev-master`.
 The installed module is located in *./vendor/coolcsn/csn-user*.

-2. Create Doctrine Proxy cache folder in APP_ROOT/data/DoctrineORMModule/Proxy.
+2. Create Doctrine Proxy cache directory in APP_ROOT/data/DoctrineORMModule/Proxy.
 Be shure to grant write permissions.

 3. Add `CsnUser`, `DoctrineModule` and `DoctrineORMModule` in your application configuration at: `./config/application.config.php`.
 An example configuration may look like the following :